dns-groot/Ferret/DifferentialTesting/README.md

     ```
     </details>

-    Creates a directory `PreprocessorOutputs` and outputs whether each preprocessor accepts or rejects the zone files along with the explanation for rejection.
+    Creates a directory `PreprocessorOutputs` and outputs whether each implementation's preprocessor accepts or rejects the zone files along with the explanation for rejection.

 - Run the testing script from the `DifferentialTesting` directory as a Python module using:
     ```bash